CTBushong/TaxDiner/README.md

-# Syntax.
+# Tax Diner.

 A tasty treats podcast for Web Developers.

-This is the site that runs [Syntax.fm](https://syntax.fm) — go there to listen to it!
+This is the site that runs [TaxDiner.com](https://taxdiner.com) — go there to listen to it!

 This site is built on React and Next.js